Scalable Event Cloud Network for Event-based Classification: Experiment

 \subsection{Object Classification Results}

 Object classification involves making irregular movements with an event camera around the recognized object, with the classification information primarily encoded in $(x, y)$ coordinates of the event.
 Theoretically, stacking events into frames would make it easier to reach the performance plateau.
-But without the pre-training process of imagenet, the frame-based method performs inferior to the point-based method, which contains the voxel, point cloud, and event cloud as shown in \cref{table: experiment object}.
-This is due to the fact that mapping sparse data onto an intensity 2D plane may have aberrations such as ghosting and blurring, which reduces the quality of the dataset.
-Prior to our work, voxel representations dominated such tasks.
-Point Cloud does not represent objects well due to the limited number of points it supports (1024 or 2048), resulting in consistently poor performance, which is demonstrated by EventNet and PointNet++.
-FECNet adopted Event Cloud representation to improve performance by 26\% compared to the state-of-the-art (SOTA) Point Cloud method.
-Even compared with the voxel-based SOTA methods, FECNet shows comparable results on all object classification datasets.
+But without the pre-training process of ImageNet, the frame-based method performs inferior to the point-based method, which contains the Voxel, Point Cloud, and Event Cloud as shown in \cref{table: experiment object}.
+This is due to the fact that mapping sparse data onto an intensity 2D plane may have aberrations such as ghosting and blurring, which reduce the quality of the dataset.
+Prior to our work, Voxel representations dominated such tasks.
+Point Cloud has limited scalability to represent objects, resulting in consistently poor performance, which EventNet and PointNet++ demonstrate.
+SECNet adopted Event Cloud representation to improve performance by 27\% compared to the state-of-the-art (SOTA) Point Cloud method.
+Even compared with the Voxel-based SOTA methods, SECNet shows comparable results on all object classification datasets.